jeicooper/inkandblood-game/README.md

 Piskel - Pixel Editor Tool; Sprite Fusion - Tile Editor; Beep Box - BG Music Editor Tool

-Began on August 2025 as a capstone project for the completion of our 4th year project as a BS in Information Technology student.
+Began on August 2025 as a capstone project for the completion of our 4th year project as a BS Information Technology student.